zdanek/maverick/docs/README.md

 ```
 - Restart service is a convenience shortcut to stop and start a service:
 `maverick restart visiond`
+- Stop all enabled services:
+`maverick stop all`
+- Start all enabled services:
+`maverick start all`

 ### Log
 While a lot of service output is logged to /srv/maverick/var/log, as the services are controlled through systemd some output is (only) available from the system journal.
 Maverick provides a shortcut to view the latest live output for a service journal (equivalent to `sudo journalctl -u maverick-<service>`):